 Steve reported to Dr Joe Grose, President of the Australian Wagyu Association.
 Joe introduced Japanese digital imaging of carcasses and the foundations were put into place for this to be integrated into Wagyu BREEDPLAN in 2015.
 The Australian Wagyu Association is at the forefront of the evaluation of Wagyu genetics globally outside Japan and they and the Japanese are the only two Wagyu associations that provide single step genomic evaluation..

 After leaving the AWA as Executive Officer, Steve founded "Wagyu International" as he recognised at that time that there was a void of information for the growing Wagyu industry outside of Japan, Australia and USA.
 This website was established in 2013 to serve as a reference for the Wagyu industry outside Japan and incorporated the history of Wagyu around the globe.
-He attended the Wagyu World Congress was held in Queensland in 2015 and the initial Technical meeting in 2016 but since then each Wagyu association has become absorbed within their own domains.
+He attended the Wagyu World Congress that was held in Queensland in 2015 and the initial Technical meeting in 2016 but operates independently now.

-Steve has been retained for valuations and his translations of Japanese studies and the Kenicho Ono books gives him another greater depth when evaulating the global Wagyu herd.
+Steve's translation of the Kenicho Ono books gave him another greater depth when evaulating the global Wagyu herd.
 Steve exports Wagyu semen and embryos from the diverse Wagyu breeders in Australia.
+He was given responsibility for distribution of Quality Genetics International for Europe and Mayura Pioneer and Circle8Bulls Q122 semen was launched by Wagyu Genetics Jerathe in 2020.